gonzzza007/CustomOperatorSamples/README.md

-Changes to the original TouchDesigner repo:
+# Changes to the original TouchDesigner repo:

+## AlphaShapesSOP
+Alpha Shapes algorithm for converting input points to closed mesh.
+Using CGAL, Computational Geometry Algorithms Library, https://www.cgal.org

+* **NB!** Windows Visual Studio Release build is copying the DLL to TouchDesigner Plugins folder

+AlphaShapesSOP issues:
+* No normals!
+To be able to add normals to SOP plugin we can not share vertexes between faces.
+To get the normals add Facet SOP (unique points - ON, compute normals - ON)

+## GeneratorSOP
-* GeneratorSOP: added Divider shape generator - divide the 3D cube with all X,Y,Z points from input CHOP.
-NB!
-This one is resource heavy so don't use too long input CHOP.
+* added Divider shape generator - divide the 3D cube with all X,Y,Z points from input CHOP.
+* **NB!** Divider is resource heavy so don't use too long input CHOP.
-* GeneratorSOP: added Voronoi shape generator - each input CHOP point becomes a new Voronoi cell
+* added Voronoi shape generator - each input CHOP point becomes a new Voronoi cell.
+Voro++ library is used to generate Voronoi shape, https://math.lbl.gov/voro++/about.html
-* GeneratorSOP: added KDTree shape generator - build the KD-Tree using input CHOP points for 3D cube division
+* added KDTree shape generator - build the KD-Tree using input CHOP points for 3D cube division
-* GeneratorSOP: Windows Visual Studio Release build is copying the DLL to TouchDesigner Plugins folder
+* **NB!** Windows Visual Studio Release build is copying the DLL to TouchDesigner Plugins folder

 GeneratorSOP inputs:
 * 3 channel input CHOP, which will represent the coordinates of points that will be center cell points for Divider, Voronoi and KDTree